Mining

 - Optional third party insurance premiums for motor vehicles, should be included in Insurance premiums.

-- Compulsory third party insurance premiums, payable as part of the vehicle registration process should be excluded from Insurance premiums but included in Other operating expenses.
+- Compulsory third party insurance premiums, payable as part of the vehicle registration process should be excluded from Insurance premiums but included in Motor vehicle running expenses.

-How do I report Interest expenses and/or Depreciation and amortisation expenses?
+How do I report Interest expenses and Depreciation and amortisation expenses?

 Repayments under a finance lease agreement consist of an interest and capital component.
 The interest component only should be included in Total Interest expenses.
 Capital repayments should not be reported.